israelBuskila/Dynamic-Weather/README.md

 ### Step 1: create key for weather API

 1. go to https://www.visualcrossing.com/
-2. sign up (this is free)
+2. sign up (Free Account).
-3. navigate to your account
+3. navigate to your account.
-4. copy the key
+4. copy the key.
-5. put the key in script.js file
+5. put the key in script.js file.

 ![Alt text](public/put-your-key-here.png)